 Have unused or expired medication sitting around and don’t know what to do with it?
 Pharmacy chains CVS and Walgreens both offer medication disposal options, for a small fee.
 The next DEA National Prescription Drug Take-Back Day is on April 27, 2013.

 Did you forget about the recent countywide electronics recycling event?
 Didn’t want to wait in line?
 Well, we have good news for you.
 There are are several options, which we’ve detailed in another article.
 Here’s a shorter version of that.

-Marco Recycling in Champaign (302 S. Market St.) accepts computers, servers and network devices, monitors, printers, televisions, VCRs, DVD players, stereos, copiers, and cell phones for recycling without charge.
+Marco Recycling in Champaign (302 S. Market St.) accepts computers, servers and network devices, monitors, printers, televisions (no CRTs), VCRs, DVD players, stereos, copiers, and cell phones for recycling without charge.
 They will not accept speakers or microwave ovens.
 For more information about Mervis Industries Electronics Recycling Program, call 217‐352‐3040.